Tommy Lapid: Non-political activities

 In July 2006, Lapid was appointed Advisory Board Chairman of Yad Vashem, the Holocaust Martyrs' and Heroes' Remembrance Authority, a role he called "a sacred duty".

 He appeared on Council of Wise Men, an Israeli television program on Israel 10 channel.
 He hosted his own radio program on Reshet Bet.
 He also was a chairman of the Israel Chess Society and served as an honorary member of the Raoul Wallenberg Foundation.

 Death

 Lapid was hospitalized at Ichilov Hospital in Tel Aviv in serious condition on 30 May 2008.
 He died on 1 June 2008, aged 76, after a battle with cancer.

 Other

-In March 2011, street Nova 30 in Veternik, a suburb of Novi Sad, was renamed to ulica Tomija Josefa Lapida (Serbian for "Joseph Tommy Lapid street").
+In March 2011, street Nova 30 in Veternik, a suburb of Novi Sad, was renamed to ulica Tomija Josefa Lapida (Serbian for "Tommy Joseph Lapid Street").